 Cambridge Analytica sold this personal data to several political organizations, which in turn, used it to shape public opinion during the US presidential election campaign of 2016 and the recent Brexit referendum.
 Cambridge Analytica was at the receiving end of a massive negative press and has filed for bankruptcy after the scandal erupted.

 Here’s how the events unfolded.
-Way back in 2013, CA (Cambridge Analytica) created a Facebook quiz, named as “This Is Your Digital Life.”
+Way back in 2013, CA (Cambridge Analytica) created a Facebook quiz, named “This Is Your Digital Life.”
 The questionnaire mined data from over 30,000 participants.

 In 2013, Facebook’s data settings allowed third-party apps to gather information from users.
-This resulted in CA getting access to over millions of users’ data as well as the data of their friends in the network.
+This resulted in CA getting access to millions of users’ data as well as the data of their friends in the network.

 Wondering if CA breached your data?
-Click here to find out!

 Facebook later amended this setting in 2014.
 Today, Facebook has been receiving plenty of flak for its lethargic attitude to data privacy, and Mark Zuckerberg was grilled in the US Congress.
 In his testimony, the Facebook founder admitted that users’ data is used for displaying targeted ads.